Percolation and isoperimetry on roughly transitive graphs: Proof of Theorem

-Note the similarity between the above result and Lemma~4.1 of \cite{2014arXiv1409.5923T}.
+where $\mathcal{C}_x$ stands for the open connected component containing $x$. \end{Lemma} Note the similarity between the above result and Lemma~4.1 of \cite{2014arXiv1409.5923T}.
 It is worth mentioning that despite this similarity, a new proof of the above lemma is required since the definitions of $\S(o, L_k)$ and consequently of $p_k$ are different.